HeyBatlle1/Safety-Companion.com/replit.md

 # Overview

-This is a comprehensive Safety Companion application built as a full-stack web platform for construction and workplace safety management.
-The application provides AI-powered safety assistance, real-time chat support, SDS (Safety Data Sheet) analysis, safety reporting, video training resources, interactive maps, and project management tools.
-The centerpiece is a professional-grade Job Hazard Analysis (JHA) form with text inputs, file attachments, blueprint uploads, and intelligent AI analysis using real OSHA data integration.
-The homepage features stunning animated building graphics that serve as the visual centerpiece.
+This Safety Companion is a full-stack web platform for construction and workplace safety management.
+It provides AI-powered safety assistance, real-time chat, SDS analysis, safety reporting, video training, interactive maps, and project management.
+A professional Job Hazard Analysis (JHA) form with AI analysis using OSHA data is a core feature.
+The application also includes an Emergency Action Plan (EAP) Generator.
 It serves as a digital safety companion for field workers, project managers, and safety administrators in construction and industrial environments.

 # User Preferences